MicrosoftDocs/quantum-docs/articles/provider-honeywell.md

 ### Honeywell System Model H1 Emulator

-After users have validated the syntax of their code with the API Validator, Honeywell provides a simulator tool which contains detailed, realistic noise models of the actual System Model H1 hardware.
-The H1 Emulator noise model is derived from detailed characterization of the H1-1 hardware, but is also representative of what should be expected for H1-2 hardware performance.
+After validating the syntax of their code with the API Validator,  users can run Honeywell's H1 Emulator, a simulator tool which contains detailed, realistic noise models of the actual System Model H1 hardware.
+The H1 Emulator noise model is derived from a detailed characterization of the H1-1 hardware, and is also representative of  H1-2 hardware performance.
 The H1 Emulator uses an identical API for job submission as the System Model H1 hardware, enabling seamless transition from emulation to hardware.
-The H1 Emulator is available even while the hardware is offline to enable maximized productivity and to assist with shortening development time.
+To help maximize productivity and shorten development time, the H1 Emulator is available even while the hardware is offline.
 - Job type: `Simulation`
 - Data Format: `honeywell.openqasm.v1`
 - Target ID:  `honeywell.hqs-lt-s1-sim` or `honeywell.hqs-lt-s2-sim`
 - Target Execution Profile: [Basic Measurement Feedback](xref:microsoft.quantum.target-profiles)

-Billing information:  Emulator usage offered free-of-charge with hardware subscription (see subscription details below)
+Billing information:  H1 Emulator usage is offered free-of-charge with a hardware subscription.
+For details, see Billing information for the [System Model H1](#honeywell-system-model-h1).

 ### Honeywell System Model H1

-Honeywell Quantum Solutions' Quantum Computer, System Model H1 includes two hardware machine targets, H1-1 and H1-2.
-Both machines have fundamentally the same design and both meet a nominal set of technical requirements but may have system-to-system variability in exact performance and features, such as maximum number of available qubits.
-Users are encouraged to submit jobs to the API Validator prior to submitting to the hardware to test compatibility of their code with the target machine.
+Honeywell Quantum Solutions' quantum computer, the System Model H1, includes two hardware machine targets: H1-1 and H1-2.
+Both machines have fundamentally the same design and both meet a nominal set of technical requirements.
+However, they may have system-to-system variability in exact performance and features, such as the maximum number of available qubits.
+Users are encouraged to test compatibility of their code by submitting jobs to the [API Validator](#api-validator) prior to submitting them to the target machines.

-Users may submit jobs to a specific machine (H1-1 or H1-2) or submit to the *machine family*.
-Submission to the *machine family* enables the submitted job to run on the first available, compatible machine.
-The only condition for compatibility is number of qubits.
-If a user submits a job to a specific machine that is not available, the jobs will remain in the machine queue until that machine becomes available.
+Users may submit jobs to a specific machine (H1-1 or H1-2), or submit them to the *machine family*.
+Submission to the machine family enables the submitted job to run on the first available, compatible machine.
+The only condition for compatibility is the number of qubits.
+If a user submits a job to a specific machine that is not available, the job will remain in that machine's queue until the machine becomes available.

 Both System Model H1 hardware H1-1 and H1-2 are continuously upgraded throughout their product lifecycle.
 Users are given access to the most up-to-date, advanced, and capable hardware available.